Everything you need to know for the day of:

 A: There are 4 stops on the 90-mile route, 3 stops on the 65-mile route, and one for the 35-mile route.

 Q: Will there be sag vehicles on the course?

 A: Yes, but it’s still a good idea to be prepared for any sort of breakdown.

 A: Yes, in addition to the fully stocked rest stops there will also be a full lunch at the finish line.

 Q: Is the course relatively flat?

-A: The 65 mile route has a total gain of 3,354 ft.
+A: The 65-mile route has a total gain of 3,354 ft.
 It has three category 5 climbs and one category 4.
 You’ll hit the category 4 just after mile 32.
 Then it has a nice downhill.
-That’s followed by two category 5’s and then a long decent to the finish.
+That’s followed by two category 5’s and then a long descent to the finish.